rootstrap/RSFontSizes/README.md

 Just link your font assets to the project.
 Very detailed guide [here](http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/).

-If there are too many font files to add, I recommend FontBlaster pod.
+If there are too many font files to add, FontBlaster pod is strongly recommended.
 It's a simple solution to load your assets automatically instead of manually adding every file to the Info.plist.

 ### Optionally add your favourite fonts.